perkd/loopback-datasource-juggler/docs/loopback-datasource-model.md

 ### 5.4 Parent References in Embedded Models

-The registry also handles parent references in embedded models:
+The registry handles parent references in embedded models with a focus on anonymous models and opt-in behavior for named models:

 ```javascript
 // In utils.js